tonymillion/TMDiskCache/README.md

 The part you'll want to use is the UIImageView category which allows you to set the image to load from a URL.

+**Because of the loading animation you will need to link your project with QuarzCore.framework**

 # Using the UIImageView category